Pāṇini: De Saussure

-Rishi Rajpopat

-A PhD student at the Cambridge University, Rishi Rajpopat elaborated in his PhD thesis a deeper understanding of Panini's "language machine" by designing a simple system of resolving rule conflicts.
-His thesis has been critiqued as being built upon flawed premises and understanding of rules by prominent Indian Sanskrit scholars.

 Comparison with modern formal systems

 Pāṇini's grammar has been described as "the first context-sensitive formal model of language", showing "many features of a formal, computationally implementable system" comparable to the modern Backus–Naur form.
 It is a rigorous formal system developed well before the 19th century innovations of Gottlob Frege and the subsequent development of mathematical logic.

 In designing his grammar, Pāṇini used the method of codifying rules through use of auxiliary markers, in which affixes are designated to mark syntactic categories and the control of grammatical derivations through replacement rules (e.g.: "what to do if a stem is marked as a past tense verb, what to do if a noun is marked as an instrumental object, how to indicate passive versus active, what sound adjustments to make for adjacent phonemes, and so forth").
 This technique has been compared to the rewrite systems developed in the 1920s-1930s by the logician Emil Post, which became a standard method in the design of computer programming languages.
 Sanskritists now accept that Pāṇini's linguistic apparatus is well-described as an "applied" Post system.
 Considerable evidence shows ancient mastery of context-sensitive grammars, and a general ability to solve many complex problems.

-Frits Staal has written that "Panini is the Indian Euclid" and that the ancient Indian grammarians, especially Pāṇini, had mastered methods of linguistic theory not rediscovered again until the 1950s and the applications of modern mathematical logic to linguistics by Noam Chomsky.
-(Chomsky himself has said that the first generative grammar in the modern sense was Panini's grammar).
+Frits Staal has written that "Pāṇini is the Indian Euclid" and that the ancient Indian grammarians, especially Pāṇini, had mastered methods of linguistic theory not rediscovered again until the 1950s and the applications of modern mathematical logic to linguistics by Noam Chomsky.
+(Chomsky himself has said that the first generative grammar in the modern sense was Pāṇini's grammar).